 Deep learning technologies for giant hogweed eradication

-Giant Hogweed is a highly toxic plant originating in the Western Caucasus.
-It has spread across Central and Western Europe and there are sightings of Giant Hogweed reported from North America, too.
-Landowners are obliged to eradicate it, due to its toxicity and invasive nature in Europe.
-However, it is difficult for landowners to find and remove Giant Hogweed across large areas of land since it is a very cumbersome manual process.
+Giant hogweed is a highly toxic plant originating in the Western Caucasus.
+It spread across central and western Europe, and there are sightings of giant hogweed reported from North America.
+Landowners are obliged to eradicate it due to its toxicity and invasive nature in Europe.
+However, it’s difficult for landowners to find and remove giant hogweed across large areas of land, since it’s a very cumbersome manual process.

 What you'll learn

-Naoto is a Senior Infrastructure Engineer and Deputy Manager at NTT DATA Corporation, working on technology and innovation area.
-He has spent around 10 years in the Platform and Infrastructure field, focusing mainly on the Open Source Software Technology Stack.
+Naoto Umemori is a senior infrastructure engineer and deputy manager at NTT DATA, working in the technology and innovation area.
+He’s spent around 10 years in the platform and infrastructure field, focusing mainly on the open source software technology stack.

 Leave a Comment or Question

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?